elsayedamine/NETPRACTICE/README.md

 Now you just combine the two bit by bit, if both bits are a `1` the corresponding bit of the network-address is `1`, in any other case the corresponding bit is `0`.

 By doing that to the mentioned example, you should get the network-address of<br>`11000000.10101000.1100100.00000000` in binary or `192.168.100.0` in dot-decimal.<br>
-If two devices share the same network-address, they are part of the same network and communication is ensured.

 [back to contents](https://github.com/elsayedamine/NETPRACTICE#contents)

 ## Levels

-Here are all the solutions and simple explanations for all 10 Levels.<br>
+Here are all the solutions for all 10 Levels.<br>

 ---